Industry Impact

 AT-A-GLANCE

-Despite the inflationary pressure and continued pandemic recovery, the industry’s workforce generated $892 billion in combined sales in 2021, a 2.1 percent increase from the prior year.
-That is promising news for America, as every million dollars in end-use sales supports more than four employees across end-use manufacturing and the supply chain.
-Additionally, the A&D industry generated $391 billion in economic value, which represented 1.7 percent of total nominal GDP in the US.
+Despite the inflationary pressure and continued supply chain disruptions, the industry’s workforce generated $995 billion in combined sales in 2024, a 4.2% increase from the prior year.
+This substantial growth emphasizes the industry’s economic influence, with each million dollars in end-use sales supporting four jobs across both end-use manufacturing and the supply chain.
+Additionally, the A&D industry generated $443 billion in economic value, which represented 1.5 percent of total nominal GDP in the U.S.

 Leading Trade Activity